bradb345/Server/README.MD

 #### Feeds

--  For the projects, I made a try catch async function that makes a GET request to the backend server to get all the projects. after awaiting the request, If the request was successful I set the response data to state, if the request failed I set the isError state to true.
+-  For the projects, I made a try catch async function that makes a GET request to the backend server to get all the projects.
+After awaiting the request, If the request was successful I set the response data to state, if the request failed I set the isError state to true.
 If there was no error but the projects state is still null, then that means that isLoading is true.
 If any of these states and constants are true then a message is conditionally rendered to the page.

 ```js
 const [projects, setProjects] = React.useState(null)